foxglove/mcap/docs/performance-comparison/rosbag2-plugin-comparison.md

   - 10KiB: 20%
   - 100B: 10%

 When testing write throughput, 250MiB of messages are stored as quickly as possible.
-When testing message drops,

 ## Cache sizes tested